Outlier Patent Attorneys

-Our software tool, Patent Pending Made Simple, uses AI to help you avoid these mistakes, and helps you write a high-quality provisional patent application without relying on expensive lawyers.
+As an FYI, our patent drafting software tool, Patent Pending Made Simple, is structured to specifically help you avoid these issue discussed here and more.
+So you write a high-quality provisional patent application without worrying about mistakes.

 The Importance of Provisional Patent Applications